ChicoState/passguard-ux/phaseII/README.md

 2. Informal Feature Survey
    We also conducted an informal survey of the software class (approximately **n=35**), we asked:<br/>
    _"What features would you want in an app like this?"_ <br/>
-   The insights acquired from this survey were used to guide our wireframe design, and ensure that the app aligned with user needs.
+   The insights acquired from this survey were used to guide our wireframe design and ensure that the app aligned with user needs.

 ## Findings